Adarshkumar24/healthcare_management_system/CONTRIBUTING.md

-# Contributing to CareLink Healthcare Management System
+# Contributing to Healthcare Management System

-Thank you for your interest in contributing to CareLink!
+Thank you for your interest in contributing to our Healthcare Management System!
 This document provides guidelines and instructions for contributing to the project.

 ## 🚀 Getting Started